WillNilges/inkpath/HACKING/arch-test/README.md

 ## This is for testing/building for Arch Linux

-To build, run `podman build . --tag xopp-dev-arch`
+To build, run

+`podman build -f arch-test/Dockerfile --tag xopp-dev-arch HACKING`

+from the base directory of this project.

 Run `./build-environment` from here.